with instructor James Clowater

 "So it is my own interest in learning about nature that leads to producing more courses.
 I'm retired now but this has allowed me to combine my personal passion with my own learning opportunities and be able to share it with others.
 It's like my own continuing education."

-Check out the courses that James Clowater will be teaching starting September 2019:
+Check out the courses that James Clowater will be teaching in the Jan-Aug 2020 term:

 - Posted July 30, 2019